Cytolytic Vaginosis (CV): Lactobacillus Bacteria Overgrowth

 There are no known complications from CV

-Unfortunately, there are no good quality studies that address CV complications in women.
+Unfortunately, there are no quality studies that address CV complications in women.
 We hope this will change in the future as more women are correctly diagnosed and research moves forward.

 Things you can do to avoid CV

 There are some general rules that will help you maintain a healthy vaginal microbiome.
-You can check our guide on vaginal health tips.
+You can check our guide on vaginal health tips

 Vaginal probiotics containing Lactobacillus species are sometimes recommended to promote a healthy vaginal community.

-• If you are taking a gut probiotic with Lactobacillus in it, follow the recommended dosage.
-It is super unlikely to overdose on probiotics, but it’s best to avoid any unwanted effects.
+• If your vaginal community is already dominated by Lactobacillus, there is no need to take any extra vaginal probiotics.
+If you are taking a gut probiotic with Lactobacillus in it, follow the recommended dosage.
+It’s super unlikely to overdose on probiotics, but it’s best to avoid any unwanted effects.

-• If your vaginal community is not dominated by Lactobacillus, you could definitely benefit from vaginal probiotics.
+If your vaginal community is not dominated by Lactobacillus, you could benefit from vaginal probiotics.
 Depending on your particular case, the recommendation might be to take more than the recommended dosage, and that’s fine.

-CV can be treated
+Cytolytic Vaginosis can be treated

 The sooner you take action, the better.